RyanCPeters/Educational_Resources/343/lecture6/ReadMe.md

 Paths: ABCDE, ABCED, ABDCE, ABDEC, .

-Complexity: O(n-1)! based on the number of paths
+Complexity: O(n!) based on (n - 1)! paths with a naive approach

+100! would be 158 digits long, only 10^82^ atoms in universe

 but we can do better with dynamic programming